-The Company's retirement policy for directors is that no person may be nominated or stand for election as a director after reaching age 72.
+The Company's mandatory retirement policy for directors is that no person may be nominated or stand for election as a director after reaching age 72.
 The Company discontinued its retirement plan for directors in 1995, and only four directors, who were then serving and had at least five years of service, will receive payments under the plan.
 In the event a non-employee director of the Company changes his or her principal business position or affiliation, including through retirement, the Board of Directors reviews and considers the appropriateness of the individual's continued participation as a member of the Board under those changed circumstances.
-As discussed below under the caption "GREENWAY SOLICITATION -- Election of Directors," the Company will not apply the retirement policy in connection with Greenway's nomination of Howard Stein, who is 72 years of age.